 One area where they could perhaps improve is on connection speeds.
 I should stress that running Netflix across various servers for this article I did not encounter any speed problems.
 But in the past, I have found that speeds can vary depending on which server you connect to and this is something they should be working on.

-As far as server locations are concerned, NordVPN offers a total of 799 servers across 57 countries.
-A total of 336 of these are based in the United States.
+As far as server locations are concerned, NordVPN offers just around 5,700 servers across 60 countries.
+A total of 1,906 of these are based in the United States.
 However, connecting to Netflix through NordVPN is not quite as simple as just choosing a server and then logging in.

 NordVPN has been targeted by the Netflix block, as they readily admit online, but they do have an additional tool which helps them get around the problem.
 They call this their SmartPlay technology and using it allows access to all online streaming platforms, including Netflix.